dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 ``string``, ``closure`` and user-defined types
 ----------------------------------------------
-These type annotations have experimental support.
+These type-annotations have experimental support.
 They are not always statically enforced.
-Furthermore using these types does not affect the JIT code generation, i.e. variables annotated using these types are still treated as dynamic types.
+Furthermore using these types does not affect the JIT code-generation, i.e. variables annotated using these types are still treated as dynamic types.

-The scenarios where these type annotations have an impact are:
+The scenarios where these type-annotations have an impact are:

 * Function parameters containing these annotations lead to type assertions at runtime.
 * The type assertion operator @ can be applied to these types - leading to runtime assertions.
 * Annotating ``local`` declarations results in type assertions.
 * All three types above allow ``nil`` assignment.

-The main use case for these annotations is to help with type checking of larger Ravi programs.
+The main use case for these annotations is to help with type-checking of larger Ravi programs.
 These type checks, particularly the one for user defined types, are executed directly by the VM and hence are more efficient than performing the checks in other ways.

 Examples::